powersync-ja/powersync-js/packages/drizzle-driver/README.md

 });

 const psLists = toPowerSyncTable(lists); // converts the Drizzle table to a PowerSync table
-// toPowerSyncTable(lists, { localOnly: true }); - th allows for PowerSync table configuration
+// toPowerSyncTable(lists, { localOnly: true }); - allows for PowerSync table configuration

 export const AppSchema = new Schema({
   lists: psLists // names the table `lists` in the PowerSync schema